st0rmzking777/cybersecurity-portfolio/home-lab/project-stormbreaker/README.md

 # Project Stormbreaker

-A multi-source IOC threat-intelligence and threat-hunting platform for the terminal.
+A multi-source IOC (Indicator of Compromise) threat-intelligence and threat-hunting platform for the terminal.
 Give it any indicator of compromise (IP, domain, URL, file hash, email, or phone number) and it: